risethelevel/happichat/design/api_design.md

 }
 ```
 ## Send a Message
-As user we want to send text messages, the messages
+As user we want to send text messages.
+Each message is encrypted with the private key.
 This section include the section
 * Send a message:
 - Method POST